 The Governing Body is separate from our fantastic Friends of Discovery School (FoDS), the registered charity which works hard to raise money for the school.
 Further information on FoDS, our parent/teacher association (PTA), can be found in its section of the website by clicking here.
 I hope to see you at some of its upcoming events.

 Chair of Governors.

 If any activity is required outside of the scheduled meetings, extra-ordinary meetings or committees may be convened.
-Examples of this would be to recruit and appoint a new Headteacher, Duputy Headteather or to investigate a complaint against the school.
+Examples of this would be to recruit and appoint a new Headteacher, Deputy Headteacher or to investigate a complaint against the School.

 Some schools have many sub-committees to manage specialist areas.
 At Discovery, we have a relatively simple structure.
-This is called the “Finance, Health & Safety” (FHS) team which pretty much “does what it says on the tin”.
-From a finance point of view, this is where the school accounts and spending are approved.
-In addition to managing any health and safety issues raised, the FHS team also carry out routine safety inspections at the school and deal with buildings and premises management.
-The Pay Committe approve the overall approach to performance pay increases and ensure, with the FHS, that the school budget supports the pay bill.
+This is called the “Circle Model”.
+In addition to monitoring the children's achievements we oversee any finance, health and safety issues raised.
+The Governing Body also carries out routine safety inspections at the school and deals with buildings and premises management.
+Our only committee is the Pay Committee which approves the overall approach to performance pay increases and ensures that the school budget supports the pay bill.